dominusmi/Julia-Machine-Learning-Review/MondrianForest/Bugs/README.md

 clone the [github](https://github.com/balajiln/mondrianforest) then

 1. run mondrianforest/process_data/commands.sh to download the data sets and process them for python.
-2. Then copy the folder process_data and one dir above the full mondrianforest dir (their package requires this).
+2. Then copy the folder process_data to one dir above the full mondrianforest dir (their package requires this).
 3. go to mondrianforest/src and copy python-example.py to this dir
 4. make everything executable in bash
 5. run the command ./python-example.py --dataset letter --n_mondrians 1 --budget -1 --normalize_features 1 --optype class --draw_mondrian 0 --n_minibatches 1